adamflorin/loom/README.md

 * Drag any `player` module into the rack.
 * Hit play.
 You're already generating music!

-As you add more player modules to the rack, they will each add their own dimension of depth to the generated output.
-Note: you can only add each module once!
+As you add more player modules to the rack, they will each add their own dimension of depth to the generated output. *Note*: you can only add each module once!

 So long as they're all in the same rack, they'll be treated as a single player.
 (You can actually put multiple racks on a same track to have multiple players--as in the left and right hands of a piano, for example.)

 ### Setting up the environment

+*Note*: the environment is not currently necessary unless you are modifying Ruby source and need to globally reload the system.
+The environment will contain more powerful features in future versions.

 Drop the `environment` m4l device in the Master track.
 (It doesn't generate any MIDI or affect the audio.
 This is just a good global place to put it.)